23 September, 2020

 Since August, I’ve been working on an orchestration project that is quite extensive and exciting.
 The source is a song cycle by Trinidadian composer Dominique Le Gendre entitled “Songs of the Islands.”
 I was introduced to the work by one of my voice students, mezzo-soprano Maegan Pollonais, also raised on the island of Trinidad.
 This song cycle was the subject of her recent doctoral dissertation.
 As Maegan sang some of the songs for me last spring, I kept hearing orchestral colors in my head.
 I told her the entire cycle should be orchestrated and I would love to take on that project.

 Through the wonders of the internet, Maegan introduced me to Dominique who gave permission for me to orchestrate eight of the twelve movements (she is orchestrating the other four herself).
 As it turns out, Dominique and I had quite different ideas about instrumentation for the project, so it was fun to discuss options together.
 For instance, Dominique planned to include Tenor Saxophone, an instrument that isn’t exactly standard orchestral fare.
-I had envisioned many instruments in standard pairings (2 flutes, 2 French horns) where Dominique was planning only one of each.
 Since the goal is to have orchestras program the entire cycle, it is important for our instrumentation to be consistent.

 One of the biggest questions was that of a plucked string presence.
 We both had considered harp pretty seriously, but I also felt like guitar would give a very intimate feel.
-Since many of the movements are arrangements of folksongs, I was starting to lean heavily in the direction classical guitar instead of harp.
 Dominique liked the idea and determined that we should have two guitars instead of just one — especially in an orchestral setting.
 As I’ve stated in previous blogposts (see “Challenging Myself”) I purposefully seek out projects that include instruments with which I lack composition experience.
 This includes instruments that scare me a little.
 Such was the case with guitar.
 While I distinctly heard guitar in my head as I imagined these beautiful songs, I really didn’t know much about writing for the instrument.
 I knew just enough to be intimidated.
 Guitar music is incredibly complex and I knew I was going to have to study a lot before I set pencil to staff paper!

 So, now I embark on this new adventure: writing for classical guitar.
 I have completed three of the eight songs I’m working on, and it has been a humbling, but wonderful experience so far.
 Fortunately, Dominique is a guitarist, so she has generously helped guide me along.
 She is a great teacher!
 One of the songs (the 5th movement) was frustrating me because I couldn’t quite figure out how to notate what I was hearing in my head for the guitars.
 Finally, I realized why.
 The sound I wanted was a strumming style (rasgueado) that I had been fascinated by years earlier while attending a flamenco guitar and dance performance in Barcelona, Spain.
 I didn’t know at the time what the technique was called, but I had clear memories of its distinctive sound.